MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 1. In Cloudera Manager, click the Parcel icon to open the parcel list.

-2. Find MLServer-9.2.1 and click **Deactivate**.
+2. Find MLServer-9.3.0 and click **Deactivate**.

 The parcel still exists, but Machine Learning Server is not operational in the cluster.

-The above steps apply to 9.2.1.
-If you have R Server 9.1 or 9.0.1, see [Install R Server 9.1 on CDH](r-server-install-cloudera.md) and [Install R Server 9.0.1 on CDH](r-server-install-cloudera-901.md) for release-specific documentation.
+The above steps apply to 9.3.0.
+If you have R Server (either 9.1 or 9.0.1), see [Install R Server 9.1 on CDH](r-server-install-cloudera.md) and [Install R Server 9.0.1 on CDH](r-server-install-cloudera-901.md) for release-specific documentation.

 ## Next steps